solven-eu/cleanthat/README.md

 CleanThat

-WARNING: `editorconfig-maven-plugin` is new.
+WARNING: `cleanthat` is new.
 Expect issues of all kinds which is not to say that you should not https://github.com/solven-eu/cleanthat/issues[report] them :)

 # Motivation